 And Ethiopia is particularly vulnerable to climate change, especially variations in rainfall patterns.
 It is also vulnerable to drought and other natural disasters such as floods, heavy rains, frost and heat waves.

 The humanitarian response system in Ethiopia is relatively robust and, in 2011, was attributed with averting major loss of life.
-However, there are concerns around whether the humanitarian response system can sustain its performance into the future as it is having to cope with increasing frequency, cost, variety and geographic spread of humanitarian needs within Ethiopia’s borders.
+However, there are concerns around whether the humanitarian response system can sustain its performance into the future as it is coping with increasing frequency, cost, variety and geographic spread of humanitarian needs within its borders.

 Helping the poorest households feed and support their families